AD-Edge/LRC-NFT-DynamicFrame/documentation/intro_tutorial.md

 **Note: This tutorial is not yet complete! - I'm working on it :)

-An intro-tutorial covering setup -> how html/canvas NFTs files & this NFT template work -> simple edits to the base template and finally minting the NFT itself - all on Loopring Layer2!
+An introduction tutorial covering: Initial setup & what you need to get started -> how html/canvas NFTs & the **LRC-NFT-DynamicFrame** template works -> simple edits to the base template and finally minting the NFT itself - all on Loopring Layer2! ([see below](https://github.com/AD-Edge/LRC-NFT-DynamicFrame/blob/main/documentation/intro_tutorial.md#whats-involved-in-each-section-at-a-glance) for a more detailed breakdown)

-This tutorial covers using my **LRC-NFT-DynamicFrame** template to get up and running building your own interactive NFTs.
-Want to make and sell text adventure games?
+This tutorial covers using the **LRC-NFT-DynamicFrame** template to get up and running building your own interactive NFTs!
+Want to produce and sell text adventure games?
 Or a pacman clone?
-Or some kind of puzzle?
-Or display a product or project in a way which lets the owner/user of the NFT interact hands on?
-Thats what this tutorial is all about!
+Some kind of mind-bending puzzle for touch screen devices?
+Or display a product/project in a way which lets the owner of the NFT interact directly with your creation?
+These are the kinds of ideas this tutorial should help you get started working towards!

 My **LRC-NFT-DynamicFrame** template is designed to act as a 'standard' or foundation for any kind of html/canvas NFT.
-Theres a variety of design issues to solve when it comes to having an NFT which fits into L2 wallets past, present and future.
-I wanted to solve those issues and future proof this template so no one else has to waste time on it.
-So whether youre new to web dev entirely, never minted an NFT on L2 before (or at all), or if youre just wanting to see how this template works down at a code level - this tutorial will cover these topics!
+Theres a variety of design issues to solve when it comes to building an NFT which 'fits' into L2 wallets past, present and future (theres already enough variety in sizes and constraints).
+I wanted to solve those issues and future proof this template so no one else has to waste time on these issues.
+Less time fighting with CSS -> more time coding fun things! :) So whether youre new to web dev entirely, never minted an NFT on L2 before (or at all), or if youre just wanting to see how this template works down at a code level - this tutorial will cover these topics!

 ![TutorialIMG](imagehere.png)

+Check out the sections below to get started:

 <hr>